Seafield House, Ayr

 Racecourse Road, South Ayrshire

-A few views of Seafield House in Ayr.
+A few views of Seafield House in Ayr, built by

 The Old Racecourse Pavilion is in the foreground of this image.

-The Heads of Ayr and Greenan Castle to the south-west with the Mull of Kintyre on the horizon.
+Heads of Ayr and Greenan Castle to the left and the Mull of Kintyre to the right.